TheOdinProject/curriculum/rails/project_feet_wet.md

 1. If you haven't already, do the [Installations project](http://www.theodinproject.com/web-development-101/installations).
 If you've already got Rails on your system, it's still worth skipping to the bottom and verifying that you've got **Rails 4** and **Ruby 2** working properly.
 The section says:

-    Even if you didn't use the Railsbridge installation instructions, verify your installation by following their instructions for [creating and deploying a sample Rails app](http://docs.railsbridge.org/intro-to-rails/deploying_to_heroku).
+    Even if you didn't use the Railsbridge installation instructions, verify your installation by following their instructions for [creating a sample Rails app](http://installfest.railsbridge.org/installfest/create_a_rails_app) and then [deploying it](http://installfest.railsbridge.org/installfest/deploy_a_rails_app).

 2. If you haven't already, do the [Blogger Tutorial](http://tutorials.jumpstartlab.com/projects/blogger.html).
 3. If you hadn't done either of these, you should go back to the [Web Development 101](/web-development-101) course and at least do the [Web Development Frameworks section](/web-development-101/#section-web-development-frameworks).